 - By planting your vegetables close to each other, assuming you haven’t planted – This is an effective strategy to ensure that light doesn’t reach the weeds.

 - By mulching with dry vegetative material or covering the ground with polyethylene.
 Mulching does not only help in eliminating the weeds but also contributes to warm the soil for optimum root growth as well as aid in moisture retention.

-You can learn more on how to get rid of weeds naturally here
+You can learn more about how to get rid of weeds naturally here

 2. Prune and train your vegetables.